mkalten/twongseng/README.md

 ### Acknowledgements

-This applicaton is based on the original [Tongseng](https://github.com/fajran/tongseng) application by Fajran Iman Rusadi.
+This application is based on the original [Tongseng](https://github.com/fajran/tongseng) by Fajran Iman Rusadi.